 All 928’s came with a full specification, which meant that air conditioning and leather interiors were standard, as were electric windows and a space saver tyre complete with compressor.
 From 1977 all Porsches came with galvanised steel for the bodywork but the 928 also had various panels in aluminium, the doors, the bonnet and the front wings.

 As well as being socially active, the Register provides valuable technical support and helpful advice for owners.
-By clicking on the appropriate links on this page, members can view the Register's Events Calendar, see what's been happening or visit the Register's Trading Post or Resources pages.
-You can also keep up to date by following us on Twitter.
+By clicking on the appropriate links on this page, members can view the Register's Events Calendar or see what's been happening.